v1kko/daetools/trunk/daetools-package/daetools/docs/pyDAE_user_guide.rst

 There are two types of domains in **DAE Tools**:

 * Simple arrays
-* Distributed domains (used to distribute variables, parameters and equations in space)
+* Distributed domains (used to distribute variables, parameters, and equations in space)

-Distributed domains can have a uniform (default) or a user-specified non-uniform grid.
+Distributed domains can form uniform grids (the default) or non-uniform grids (user-specified).
-At the moment, only the following finite difference methods are implemented:

-* Backward finite difference method (BFD)
-* Forward finite difference method (FFD)
-* Center finite difference method (CFD)

 In **DAE Tools** many objects can be distributed on domains: parameters, variables, equations, even models and ports.
-Obviously it does not have a physical meaning to distribute a model on a domain.
-However, that can be useful for modelling of complex processes where each point in a distributed domain have a corresponding model attached.
-In addition, domain points values can be obtained as numpy one-dimensional array; this way **DAE Tools** can be easily used in conjuction with other scientific python libraries: `NumPy <http://numpy.scipy.org>`_, `SciPy <http://www.scipy.org>`_ and many `other <http://www.scipy.org/Projects>`_.
+Distributing a model on a domain (that is in space) can be useful for modelling of complex multi-scale systems where each point in the domain have a corresponding model instance.
+In addition, domain points values can be obtained as a numpy one-dimensional array; this way **DAE Tools** can be easily used in conjunction with other scientific python libraries: `NumPy <http://numpy.scipy.org>`_, `SciPy <http://www.scipy.org>`_ and many `other <http://www.scipy.org/Projects>`_.

-The process of defining domains is two-fold:
+Again, the domains are defined in two phases:

 * Declaring a domain in the model
-* Initialize it in the simulation
+* Initialising it in the simulation

 Declaring domains
 ~~~~~~~~~~~~~~~~~
-Domains are declared in the :py:meth:`pyCore.daeModel.__init__` function.
+Domains are declared in the :py:meth:`pyCore.daeModel.__init__` function:

 .. code-block:: python

    self.myDomain = daeDomain("myDomain", parentModel, units, "description")

-Initializing domains
+Initialising domains
 ~~~~~~~~~~~~~~~~~~~~
-Domains are initialized in the :py:meth:`pyActivity.daeSimulation.SetUpParametersAndDomains` function.
+Domains are initialised in the :py:meth:`pyActivity.daeSimulation.SetUpParametersAndDomains` function.
 To set up a domain as a simple array the function :py:meth:`pyCore.daeDomain.CreateArray` can be used:

 .. code-block:: python